monadplus/scala-lenses/README.md

 The examples are in written in Scala so a basic notion of the syntax is assumed.

-If you are not acquainted with the words `Functor, Appicative, Foldable, Traversable` I would recommend visiting first the [typeclassopedia](https://wiki.haskell.org/Typeclassopedia) and get a basic notion of these concepts.
+If you are not acquainted with the words `Functor, Appicative, Foldable, Traverse` I would recommend visiting first the [typeclassopedia](https://wiki.haskell.org/Typeclassopedia) and get a basic notion of these concepts.